Converting your IRA to Gold

 If you are under age 59 1/2 you will pay a 10% early-withdrawal penalty and then pay income taxes on the distributed funds.

-Also, the distributed money may push you into a higher tax bracket where the overall cost of liquidating your IRA will increase.
+Also, the distributed money could push you into a higher tax bracket where the overall cost of liquidating your IRA would be even higher.

 Option 2: Move IRA funds into Gold IRA

 The IRS made this option possible in 1997 when the Taxpayer Relief Act was passed.

 This revision to the tax laws makes it possible for you to purchase physical Precious metals inside a self-directed IRA.